elkhorn-heavy/walkthroughs/overthewire/natas/level_20.md

   // Use the same filename as "myread" - nothing tricky going on here.
   $filename = session_save_path() . "/" . "mysess_" . $sid;

-  // Reverse the read process: sort the session variable by key and then store
+  // Reverse the read process: sort the session variables by key and then store
-  // as key / value pairs separated by a space.
+  // as key/value pairs separated by a space.
   $data = "";
   ksort($_SESSION);
   foreach($_SESSION as $key => $value) {